feng-yufei/NS-NLI/README.md

 One of the checkpoints are provided in the following link.
 The checkpoint is one of the saved models being averaged in our paper's results. https://drive.google.com/file/d/1H-4MThtQbqTPgpl2SZBwNw_jlbeYNIqj/view?usp=sharing

+# Training and Testing:
+Please put unzip data file to the data folder and run train file and test file respectively.

 ## Please cite the following paper if you find our code helpful:
 ```